Bus Driver's Prayer

 The Bus Driver's Prayer, also known as the Busman's Lord's Prayer, is a parody of the Lord's Prayer that takes the bus driver around Greater London (while avoiding further destinations).
 The words are apocryphal and have been around since 1960 at least.
 The word play, making extensive use of puns on English place names, is typical of English humour.
 A Metropolitan police officer's version, entitled "The Law's Prayer", has also been devised.

 Ian Dury's version

 It was recorded by Ian Dury, originally on the soundtrack album Apples (1989) and later on The Bus Driver's Prayer & Other Stories (1992).
 Dury used only those place names that refer to locations in London.

-Below is a version predating Dury's recording, with alternate versions given in the notes.
+Below is a version predating Dury's recording, with alternative versions given in the notes.